A breathtaking way to explore Alsace, France, is to travel via the foothills of the Vosges Mountains that run along the Rhine plain.

 - Église Saint-Martin: The largest church of Colmar and one of the largest in Haut-Rhin.

-- Église Saint-Matthieu: A church from an ancient 13th century with carved Gothic stained glass windows and exquisite renaissance wall paintings.
+- Église Saint-Matthieu: A church from the ancient 13th century with carved Gothic stained glass windows and exquisite renaissance wall paintings.

 - Couvent des Antonins: Notable for the rich, ornate cloister.